openvinotoolkit/openvino/docs/articles_en/get-started/configurations.rst

     for details.

 | **OpenVINO GenAI Dependencies**
-|   OpenVINO GenAI is a new flavor of OpenVINO, aiming to simplify running inference of generative
+|   OpenVINO GenAI is a flavor of OpenVINO, aiming to simplify running generative
     AI models.
 For information on the dependencies required to use OpenVINO GenAI, see the :doc:`guide on OpenVINO GenAI Dependencies <configurations/genai-dependencies>`.